On the geometry of tensor products over finite fields: A model for threefold tensors

 and $T=\sum_{i=1}^r\alpha_i\otimes\beta_i\otimes\gamma_i$.
 We denote by $M_T$ the matrix representation $\Phi_c(T)$ of the tensor $T$.
 This representation of a multiplication is one of the commonly used representations in the theory of finite nonassociative algebras, particularly {\it finite semifields}; that is, nonassociative division algebras.
 However when studying the tensors associated to semifields, most work (e.g. \cite{LaShOrbits}\cite{LavrauwSheekey2022}), as well as most work on classifying tensors in general (e.g. \cite{Stavrou}) has focused on the standard model.
 This is in part because the easiest way to study threefold tensors is via their {\it contractions}, and the geometry of contractions in the standard model has to date been much easier.
 In this paper we will address this apparent weakness of the cyclic model.
 Indeed, we will see that we will be able to view a tensor and its contraction in the same space, related by natural geometric properties.

 Moreover, the geometry of this setup will lead us to further understanding of invariants of semifields and higher order nonsingular tensors.
-As a further unexpected consequence, through a detailed study of the orbits of points under a naturally occurring group action, we will obtain new examples of quasi-hermitian varieties.
+As a further unexpected consequence, through a detailed study of the orbits of points under a naturally occurring group action, we will obtain new examples of quasi-Hermitian varieties with automorphism group $\mathrm{PCGO}^+(3,q)$, and therefore new non-isomorphic strongly regular graph with the same automorphism group.